Uniform and Standards for DRK Women

 Uniform - Wool Skirt & Trousers:

-Original or reproduction kick-pleated skirt made from same charcoal gray wool material as wool tunic.
-Skirt has 2 kick-pleats in front and a single pleat at the rear.
+Original or reproduction kick-pleated skirt made from the same charcoal gray wool material as the wool tunic.
+The skirt has 2 kick-pleats in front and a single pleat at the rear.
 Skirt length extends below knees.
 Trousers are made of the same charcoal gray wool material as the tunic and skirt.
 They are similar to the Men's M34/M36 style trousers with added belt loops and modified for the female figure.
-Trousers are for use during cold weather only.
+The trousers are for use during cold weather only.

 Uniform - Wool Hat:

 Original or reproduction charcoal gray fedora style hat preferred.
 DRK cap insignia appropriate to the style of cap worn.

 Original or reproduction grey cotton buttoned blouse with collar and long sleeves are worn under a charcoal gray wool tunic jacket.
 The blouse has no pockets or shoulder boards.
 White cotton blouse allowed for special occasions only.
 An original or reproduction narrow black men's tie is also to be worn with these blouses.
 No clip-on ties are allowed.

 Seamed stockings worn with a vintage style garter belt preferred.
 (Because of their construction, a vintage style garter belt is not visible under your uniform/work dress.)
 Stocking colors of black, natural, or gray opaque are preferred.
 Seamed pantyhose or Seamed thigh highs are also acceptable.
 White ankle socks or bobby socks folded down are also acceptable.
 Seamless hosiery is acceptable but not recommended.
 If you must wear seamless hosiery, an alternative to achieve that "seamed look" is to use an eyebrow pencil to draw a line down the back of the legs (Just like ladies did during WWII).
 Shiny, glittery, fishnet, patterned, or odd color hosiery is not acceptable.